morganross/API_Cost_Multiplier/docs/ma_models_providers.md

 - Impact:
   - When adding custom llm_kwargs, verify provider docs.
 OpenRouter can accept extra fields but backend behavior varies.

-8) Unsupported advanced streaming/tooling combinations
-- Evidence:
-  - Issues about "Never Ending Generation Loop with Ollama and Searxng" and other issues show specific provider+tool interactions can loop or break; combinations were reported in issues (#1271, etc.)
-- Impact:
-  - Some provider + retriever/tool combinations are fragile; test configurations before production use.

-References (issues / PRs examined)
-- PR: feat(llm): stop sending temperature to non‑supporting models — merged (addresses NO_SUPPORT_TEMPERATURE_MODELS).
-- Issue #1427: choose_agent failing on OpenAI models that don't support temperature.
-- PR #1346: Add support for o4-mini model in temperature & reasoning-effort config (merged).
-- Multiple other issues/PRs in the gpt-researcher repo referenced in GitHub issues search for "temperature" and model compatibility.

 Guidance / Recommended mitigations
 - Use provider:model format for env vars and consult provider docs for accepted parameters.